 If you need more help with Google, you can come watch my session at the Digital Dealer Conference in August in Las Vegas.
 We will be speaking on all the ways Google can help you!
 You can also email me at email@example.com.

 Christine has spent the last 13 years strategizing, executing, and optimizing digital campaigns.
-She is certified in a variety of digital tactics including SEO, SEM, Social Media, Display Advertising, Email Marketing and Mobile Advertising and has been published several times on PRDaily.com
+She is certified in a variety of digital tactics including SEO, SEM, Social Media, Display Advertising, Email Marketing and Mobile Advertising and has been published several times on PRDaily.com.
+She has hosted digital trainings, been a guest lecturer for Graduate classes, and has spoken at the Digital Dealer conference.
+Outside of the office, Christine is a roller derby coach and also teaches Digital Marketing at William Paterson University.

 For more information on how D2D can help, feel free to reach out at firstname.lastname@example.org